MG's real future starts with this MG4. Jonathan Crouch drives it.

 There's no key or starter button: you just get in, take a seat, press the brake and the car comes to life.
 On the move, there are five driving modes (Normal/Sport/Eco/Snow/Custom) and four selectable regenerative braking settings, including an Adaptive mode, the fiercest setting doing 80% of braking for you.
 This is the first of a series of new-era MG models that ride and handle at a similar level to pricier volume brand competitors.
 Being able to base everything on properly modern underpinnings helps - in this case, the brand's freshly developed Modular Scalable Platform.
 But there's more to the engineering here than that: a slender battery pack that occupies almost the whole wheelbase length, a compact rear-mounted motor and perfect 50:50 weight distribution.

-To start with, there's a choice of two powertrains, both of which put out 250Nm of pulling power.
-The base 51kWh version has a 170PS motor, manages 218 miles of range and makes 62mph from rest in 7.5s.
-Ideally, you'll want to stretch to the 64kWh version, which has a 203PS motor, is a fraction slower to 62mph (7.7s), but goes 281 miles between charges - or 270 miles if you opt for the plusher (but portlier) 'Trophy' trim spec.
-If that's not really enough for you, then wait until MG introduces the Extended Range model, which has a larger 77kWh battery and targets 329 miles of range.
-For the future, a dual motor AWD performance hot hatch model is planned, which will be the fastest MG in history, with 443bhp and a sub-5 second 0-62mph sprint time.
+In the mainstream range, there's a choice of two powertrains, both of which put out 250Nm of pulling power.
+The base 50.8kWh version has a 170PS motor, manages 218 miles of range and makes 62mph from rest in 7.5s.
+Ideally, you'll want to stretch to the 61.7kWh version, which has a 203PS motor, is a fraction slower to 62mph (7.7s), but goes 281 miles between charges - or 270 miles if you opt for the plusher (but portlier) 'Trophy' trim spec.
+If that's not really enough for you, then MG offers an Extended Range model, which has a larger 74.4kWh battery and targets 323 miles of range.
+There's also a dual motor AWD performance hot hatch XPOWER model which is the fastest MG in history, with 435PS and a 3.8 second 0-62mph sprint time.

-We hope MG does something about steering feedback by the time it introduces that car because there isn't much of that here.
-Which is a shame because in most other respects, this car feels really quite sporty.
-As promised, that new chassis helps the car feel taut and responsive; and though the ride's on the firm side, it's something you can live with and gives you the feel that this MG would be up for a few playful back roads if you could afford the battery range to let it have its head.
+On the move, there's not a great deal of steering feedback, which is a shame because in most other respects, this car feels really quite sporty.
+As promised, the stiff chassis helps the car feel taut and responsive; and though the ride's on the firm side, it's something you can live with and gives you the feel that this MG would be up for a few playful back roads if you could afford the battery range to let it have its head.
 Do that and you'll find decent body control, eager traction and not too much evidence of the portly near-1.7-tonne kerb weight.
 It's easily the most entertaining MG to date.

 Design and Build